aenorhabditis6/mathematical-image-analysis/README.md

 We are currently focusing on block distortion in image inpainting techniques.
 We intend to experiment with multiple inpainting techniques for comparison.
 Additionally, we are exploring text removal as a related problem.
 ![Inpainting](https://github.com/aenorhabditis6/mathematical-image-analysis/assets/117194384/ef58f8eb-7b1e-4a25-bb99-4c6635d6aac1.png)

+## Problem Statement
+We first develop an algorithm that investigates how to extract the watermark.
+Then, we implement 2 algorithms to inpaint the missing area.
+Check out our pdf for a visual demonstration!

 ## Authors 🫡
 Tina, Lily, Doris.
 Hats off to us!